Skip to main content

 "One of the most valuable parts of joining IIGCC."
 (Member survey 2024)

-Our working groups are distinctive to IIGCC.
-They are inclusive and engaged communities, for members only, covering a broad range of topics across our three programme areas: Policy, Corporate, and Investor Strategies.
+Our working groups are inclusive and engaged communities, for members only, covering a broad range of topics across our three programme areas: Policy, Corporate, and Investor Strategies.

 View the list of active working groups below and check our Thursday 'Weekly Digest' newsletter for new group announcements and details on how to join.